 This is going to be a simple post, really.
-I need a centralized place to detail my work, contact methods, and other things as well.
+I need a centralised place to detail my work, contact methods, and other things as well.

 So you decided to pick up an 11-year old videogame again, and am struggling with getting past the intermediate levels in the numerous career modes.
 What should you do then?